|

 corrupted both spiritually and physically.
 The world has been corrupted spiritually with divorce,

-trust in, God.
+love for, and trust in, God.
 Thus, to be successful today, religious life has to maintain a careful

 blend of faithfulness to traditional values of detachment from the world